rbind/cheap_shots/content/post/reasons-to-live.md

 I see a problem with this solution.
 Where does the right to exist for other species come from?
 A species is not a natural category, but one created for our convience.
+Is the right of another species to exist just a convienent fig leaf?

 ## Conclusion

 For now, I'm satisfied with my answers to these questions.
 I may never have a perfect answer, but satisfication is good enough.
+When my brain is throwing up the worst thoughts, when my own mood regulation is so damaged I can't help but feel worthless, I fall back on arguments like these.
+It helps remind me that the worthlessness, the constant thoughts of self-annihilation, are not me, but symptoms.

 [^life]: I couldn't sleep because I was having trouble reconstructing these arguments in my head.
 Writing them down makes them better.